 Minifigs must use actual ladders and staircases if they exist on the model.
-If they don't, the ladders must be "implied" - off-screen somewhere but still available for use, like toilets on the Enterprise.
+If they don't, the ladders are "implied" - off-screen somewhere but still available for use, like toilets on the Enterprise.

 At the beginning of a turn, if a minifig is directly above his Movement for the turn to use an Implied Ladder and "jump" directly upwards or downwards Implied Ladders only exist inside of a Structure.
 A minifig